rschristopher/rschristopher.github.io/src/saving/index.md

 !!! info "*The more one learns about Bitcoin, the more one supports Bitcoin.*"

-Here is an overview of the levels along with a rough guide on the amount of wealth appropriate at each level (that is, how much a reasonable person should feel comfortable with at each level).
+Below is an overview of the levels along with a rough guide on the amount of wealth appropriate at each level (that is, how much a reasonable person should feel comfortable with at each level).

+## Self Custody

 * [Level 1: Getting Started](level-1/) -- Save Bitcoin on a reputable exchange (a small amount that you can risk losing).
 * [Level 2: Your Keys](level-2/) -- Save Bitcoin on a home computer + smartphone (a small amount that you can risk losing).